-There's one puzzle you should try to solve first, before you start your booster search: Namely, why is my reception so poor?
+There's one puzzle you should try to solve first before you start your booster search: Namely, why is my reception so poor?
 Coverage goes hazy for a variety of reasons.
-You might live adventurously close to the edge of the network, a good distance from the most far flung cell towers.
+You might live adventurously close to the edge of the network, a good distance from the most far-flung cell towers.
 On the other hand, you might live in a city skyscraper behind thick concrete walls impenetrable to the strongest of cell signals.
 Or it's possible you live comfortably in suburbia well within cellular range but your house happens to rest at the bottom of an imposing hill, blocking most of the good reception from reaching your residence.
 Determining the primary obstacle to your cellular experience is key in reaching success with a signal booster.

 The second puzzle to solve (and this is a lot easier than the first) involves determining how strong your natural, unamplified signal is, both indoors and out.
 Just open up your phone and check the bars of reception.
 Signal boosters vary in the degree to which they amplify a signal.
-Some simply modify a mediocre signal while others totally soup up a dead zone into a power house.
+Some simply modify a mediocre signal while others totally soup up a dead zone into a powerhouse.
 So why not go for the biggest and the strongest?
 Price, of course; those powerful amplifiers come with a hefty price tag for their fancy technology.
-You want to find the booster that suits your needs exactly to be financially sound and energy efficient.
+You want to find the booster that suits your needs exactly to be financially sound and energy-efficient.

 So, you’ve determined why your cell signal is poor and just how strong your unamplified signal is indoors and out, as described above.
 Now, you'll want to know exactly how much square footage you plan on blanketing with amplified signal before hitting the stores.
 The signal booster kit contains multiple pieces of equipment that serve different functions.
 The broadcasting antenna distributes the boosted signal throughout the desired space and these antennas come in a wide spectrum of strengths, each able to cover a different-sized space.
-Of course, the larger the space, the more powerful and more expensive the antenna.
+Of course, the larger space, the more powerful and more expensive the antenna.
 It's important to keep in mind that some websites and product descriptions advertise maximum broadcast ranges that refer to tests set in open territory.
 However, when those antennas are placed indoors where it must battle through walls, staircases, and other obstacles, the antenna's range reduces significantly.
 Be sure to get help with an expert from the store to find the true indoor range of these amplifiers.

-With this easy checklist you'll be way ahead of the game when in the market for a signal booster.
+With this easy checklist, you'll be way ahead of the game when in the market for a signal booster.
 Try to look for boosters with the strength you need and antennas to cover the space you want.
 Remember, asking for help never hurts.
 There are cell booster experts available to answer specific questions and assist with large-scale installations.